You’re in the market for a mountain bike and you have a budget of around $1,000?

 As such, expect to find plenty of selection in both the 27.5” and 29” wheel sizes for sub $1,000 mountain bikes.
-For some models such as the Trek Marlin 4, the wheel size is dependant on the frame size.
-A bigger frame will use a 29″ wheelset, while a smaller frame will have 27.5″ wheelset.
+For some models, such as the Trek Marlin 4, the wheel size is dependant on the frame size.
+A bigger frame will use a 29″ wheelset, while a smaller frame will have a 27.5″ wheelset.

 5. Total Weight

 Lighter-weight wheelsets, better-engineered aluminum frames, and lighter components mean less weight for bikes in this class than more cheaply price mountain bikes.

 Expect to find bikes in the weight range of 12 to 14 kg in the sub $1,000 market.

 The Rockhopper Expert offers some nice upgrades from its lower end model.